-Detailed survey work to understand the presence of Best and Most Versatile Agricultural Land on site with appropriate solutions incomplete
+Detailed survey work to understand the presence of Best and Most Versatile

-- Agricultural Land on site with appropriate solutions incorporated into site layout and design.
-Potential landscape impacts arising due to presence of Wentwood Special Landscape Area to the north and potential encroachment into countryside.
+- Agricultural Land on site with appropriate solutions incorporated into site layout and design. - Potential landscape impacts arising due to presence of Wentwood Special Landscape Area to the north and potential encroachment into countryside.
 Lower densities to the north of the site may be appropriate. - A full appraisal of the potential impacts on Langstone Llanmartin Meadow Site of Special Scientific Interest. - Full up-to-date ecological surveying to inform species conservation and any compensations for habitat loss.
 Onsite habitats are likely to include bats, dormice, reptiles and birds.
 These will inform any strategy to deliver biodiversity net benefit. - A desk based archaeological assessment is required for the whole of the site and further archaeological investigations are required for the southern parcel of the site to inform appropriate mitigation. - A full Noise Assessment is required at the planning application stage.